Title (title extra extra large)

 Dr Clare Leaver

-Dr Clare Leaver is a Professor of Economics and Public Policy at the Blavatnik School of Government, and a Fellow of University College, Oxford.
+Dr Clare Leaver is Professor of Economics and Public Policy at the Blavatnik School of Government, and a Fellow of University College, Oxford.
 She studies careers and incentives in the public sector, with a focus on education sectors in low and middle-income countries.
 Clare is Research Coordinator for the Research on Improving Systems of Education (RISE) Programme, Co-Academic Director of DeliverEd, a research programme which seeks to build evidence on delivery approaches for learning reform, Co-Academic Director of the People in Government Lab, and a Fellow at CEPR.
 She holds a PhD from the University of Bristol.

 Frequently asked questions